OceanCatSZ/hw8fall22/README.md

 ## Description

-For this project, you will writ an _interpreter_ for a small fragment of JavaScript.
-To write an interpreter, you need a parser to turn JavaScript's concrete syntax into an abstract syntax tree (as explained in class).
+For this project, you will writ an _interpreter_ for a small programming language similar to JavaScript.
+To write an interpreter, you need a parser to turn the program's concrete syntax into an abstract syntax tree (as explained in class).
 You don't need to write a parser yourself.
-We have provided one for you.
+We have provided one for you (`).

 ## Learning Objectives